 The lead plaintiff in a class action lawsuit is often called the “representative plaintiff.”
 This person, or persons, best represents what happened to all who have been damaged by the defendant and is chosen by the lead attorney.

 The statute of limitations in a class action lawsuit can be quite complicated.
-Generally in a personal injury lawsuit, you have two years from an incident to file a claim.
+Generally, in a personal injury lawsuit, you have two years from an incident to file a claim.
 However, sometimes you don’t even know you’ve been injured until years later.
 A good example is the ongoing asbestos claims against manufacturers.

 A class action lawsuit is actually a form of a mass tort lawsuit.
 Both types of lawsuits are very complicated and because so many plaintiffs are involved, it can be difficult to assign settlements.
-That is why it is crucial to have an experienced Class Action Lawsuit Attorney by your side.
+That is why it is crucial to have an experienced class action lawsuit attorney by your side.

 You may have received a class action lawsuit rebate in the mail.
 This is usually a small amount of money or a coupon that is part of a larger settlement.
 This may mean a coupon to buy a brand of makeup or a $20 check from a manufacturer that illegally labeled a product “natural.”

 In a class action lawsuit, the court sets up a fund from a settlement.
 It then uses a matrix to decide how much to award each plaintiff.
 If you have your own attorney throughout the process, that attorney will assure that you are properly paid.

-You may only be involved in a Class Action Lawsuit once in your life.
+You may only be involved in a class action lawsuit once in your life.
 Let our experienced attorneys help you.
 We’ll take care of the details and stay abreast of the case, while you get back to recovering from whatever damages have been caused.
 Contact John Foy & Associates today to get your free consultation.